ggcarrots/django-carrots/source/python_quickstart.rst

 Before we use the newly learnt functions in our program, let’s make a plan of how it should work:

 1. Ask the user to enter the height.
-2. Load the string from the user and save it under the name “height”.
+2. Load the string from the user and save it under the name ``height``.
-3. Replace the string with the number with a fraction.
+3. Change the string with the number to a number with a fraction.
 4. Ask the user to enter the weight.
-5. Load the string from the user and save it under the name of “weight”.
+5. Load the string from the user and save it under the name of ``weight``.
-6. Replace the string with the number with a fraction.
+6. Change the string with the number to a number with a fraction.
-7. Using the remembered values calculate BMI and save as bmi.
+7. Using the remembered values calculate BMI and save as ``bmi``.
 8. Print the calculated BMI.